 First-Year Survival Guide

-A quick guide on who Blues Engineering is and how to reach us.
+A quick guide (PDF) on who Blues Engineering is and how to reach us.

 From your newest Assistant Coach all the way up to the Director of High Performance Sport, Varsity Blues staff have your back.
 University of Toronto fosters the complete personal development of their athletes, and the people running the program play an integral part.
 Varsity staff also have the inside scoop on all things, you guessed it, Varsity.

 Athlete’s Only Section of the Varsity Blues Website

 When in doubt, check out the Varsity Blues website.
 From petitioning an exam or taking the CCES webinar to reviewing the Student Athlete Handbook or simply checking out the deals your Loyalty Card gets you, you’re encouraged to bookmark the Athlete’s Only section of the website.
 Have a question that’s not answered on the website?
 Use the discussion forum to reach out to your peers.

 The David L. MacIntosh Sport Medicine Clinic

 The David L. MacIntosh Sport Medicine Clinic is here to save you from yourself.
 While anyone with a sport- or exercise-related injury (i.e. broken ankle, pulled hamstring, concussion, etc.), has access to the Clinic, a large number of their appointments are reserved for U of T Varsity athletes.
 They help you get back on the field, rink or track faster.
 Be nice to the clinic staff: Varsity probably could not exist without them.